wisdomlabs-si/plusplusone/README.md

 # ++.1

-++.1 repository is home of the prototype for our graph designing application.
+++.1 repository is home to the prototype of our graph designing application.
 The goal of the application is to be a general and comprehensive tool for exploring and transforming datasets, building applications, dashboards, and even developing ML models all by simply creating and editing graph models.